pavelosipov/PodlodkaFiles/README.md

 - Normalized in-memory storage based on Swift value types
 - LMDB

 Both in-memory and LMDB based storages share such solid features as thread-safe access and multi-versioning.
-The presentation and domain layers of the app are entirely abstracted from persistent one and can switch from one to another without any effort.
+The presentation and domain layers of the app are entirely abstracted from persistent one and can be switched from one to another without any effort.

 The current type of storage is determined by state and stateUpdater properties in `Assembly` class.